 This course is based on pharmacology as a traditional therapy across the lifespan.
 Pharmacotherapeutics to include pharmacodynamics, pharmacokinetics, pharmacogenomics, and biochemical pathways are introduced.
 Drug classifications for common medications are explored to encompass purpose, safe administration, expected outcomes, common side and adverse effects, and patient education.
 Complementary and alternative therapies are also introduced to include modalities such as herbal and homeopathic preparations, therapeutics movement therapies, Reiki/Therapeutic Touch, cultural health traditions (to include traditional Chinese medicine, Ayurvedic medicine, folk health, shamanism, and the role of faith and prayer) seen in various cultures.
-Didactic: 2 laboratory: 0 clinical: 0.
-Prerequisites: NUR 211, NUR 257, or by special permission
+Didactic: 2, laboratory: 0, clinical: 0.
+Prerequisites: All previous non-nursing courses, NUR 211, NUR 257, or by special permission.
+Co-requisites: NUR 306, NUR 308, and NUR 311.